• Home

 About

-I am a multi-disciplinary scholar who combines critical theory, ethnographic methods and community-engagement to explore the politics of sustainability.
+I am a multi-disciplinary scholar who combines critical theory with participatory and ethnographic methods to explore the politics of the ecological transition.

-Please browse my website to learn more about my research and publications on Critical and Just Sustainabilities, Circular Economy and Sustainable Wellbeing.
-The Teaching tab also has links to several undergraduate syllabi and an articulation of my teaching philosophy.
+Please browse my website to learn more about my research and publications on Critical Sustainabilities, Circular Economy, Sustainable Wellbeing, and Digitalization.
+The Teaching tab also has links to several syllabi on environmental justice, sustainability, and development taught through the lenses of postcolonial theory, feminist geography, and cultural sociology.

 Google Scholar